GoogleCloudPlatform/dotnet-docs-samples/cloudtasks/README.md

 This sample demonstrates how to use the [Google Cloud Tasks](https://cloud.google.com/cloud-tasks/) client library.

-App Engine queues push tasks to an App Engine HTTP target.
-This directory contains both the App Engine app to deploy, as well as the snippets to run locally to push tasks to it, which could also be called on App Engine.

 The `api/TasksSample` project contains simple programs:
 - `CreateHttpTask.cs` constructs a task with an HTTP target and pushes it to your queue.